János Esterházy: Efforts for his rehabilitation

 On 21 January 1993 the Russian justice system rehabilitated János Esterházy after deciding that his deportation into the USSR, passing a sentence and imprisonment were unlawful.
 Materials on the rehabilitation were passed to the Hungarian Government even if he was not a citizen of Hungary during his political career.

-His daughter, Alice Esterházy-Malfatti, an ethnic Hungarian politician in Slovakia and politicians in Hungary, have been trying to achieve the rehabilitation in Slovakia of János Esterházy since November 1989, supported by the Hungarian government.
+His daughter, Alice Esterházy-Malfatti, as well as some ethnic Hungarian politicians in Slovakia and politicians in Hungary, have been trying to achieve the rehabilitation in Slovakia of János Esterházy since November 1989, supported by the Hungarian government.
 The effort has not been successful so far.
 In 1993, the appeal to the Town Court of Bratislava was raised to permit re-opening the trial of János Esterházy with the goal to achieve a verdict of innocence.
 A year later, proceedings took place to decide if reopening the trial is justified and based on new facts which can bring new aspects to the original lawsuit.
 The Town Court performed extensive evidence including examination of witnesses in Bratislava and Budapest.
 The court also requested expert opinions from the Historical Institute of the Slovak Academy of Sciences, from several historical institutions from Hungary, from a historian dealing with the history of the Hungarians in Slovakia and two Czech historians.
 In 1994, the initiator changed the original appeal and withdrew the issue of reopening.
 Through her attorney she addressed the General Prosecution to cancel the original sentence due to infringement of the rights of the accused.
 The European Commission of Human Rights in Strasbourg refused her complaint against the legality of the original trial because its competency towards Slovakia starts only on 18 March 1992.

 There is a letter from Simon Wiesenthal to Dr. Peter Samko, chief judge of the Town Court of Bratislava, published in the newspaper of Új Szó, 1993.
 In his letter Wiesenthal strongly defends Esterházy and offers witnesses on his behalf (Új Szó Daily also published: on the testimonial of the Schlesinger family of Pozsony, saved by Esterházy).
 The American Hungarian Federation has also worked to exonerate Esterházy and has published the Wiesenthal letter along with additional letters from Yad Veshem and historians Magda Ádám and Istvan Deak, Seth Lowe Professor Emeritus from Columbia University's Department of History (Deak's statements related to the supposed standpoints of modern Slovakia and Czechia contradicts several official documents and declarations).

 In 2012, the World Federation of Hungarians tried to rehabilitate Esterházy in the Czech Republic through a petition that was delivered to the Chamber of Deputies of the Parliament of the Czech Republic.
 Committee on Petitions dealt with the petition, but rejected it on the grounds that judicial rehabilitation by Czech courts is not possible, because he was tried by the National Court in Bratislava and there is not enough evidence for another type of rehabilitation.